-In this case all of the basement works are being carried out to the rear of the existing property and not against any neighbouring properties, with the exception of some minor side elevation shallow lightwells and front elevation lightwells, that are forward of the adjacent properties.
-As the building already has a lower ground floor, we are proposing to drop the ground level over a local, central area only, by approximately 2 metres, including the slab thickness, below the existing ground level, rather than the normal three metre basement dig out.
+In this case all of the basement works are being carried out to the rear of the existing property and not against any neighbouring properties, with the exception of the front elevation lightwells, that are forward and away from the adjacent properties.
+The front lightwells will be constructed in a hit and miss sequence.

+The building already has a lower ground floor (as have the neighbours on each side), which we are proposing to continue at the same level, in the new rear extension.
+We will drop the ground level over a local, rear central area only, by approximately 2 metres, including the slab thickness, below this existing lower ground level.